ASSOCIATE DEGREE AND CERTIFICATE COST AND FINANCIAL AID

 - Your admissions counselor will work with you through the application and financial aid processes, helping you identify all the federal, state, and institutional aid, grants, and scholarships available to you.

 - Nearly 100 percent of our students qualify for financial aid.

 - Our career-oriented certificate and associate degree programs will yield benefits to you throughout your lifetime, whether you choose to begin your career immediately after graduation or continue on for a four-year degree.

 Financial Aid and Scholarships

 When considering financial aid, it is important to keep in mind each institution’s “sticker cost” (tuition, plus room and board, if applicable) and “actual cost” (what the student ultimately pays, after factoring in financial aid, grants, scholarships, etc.).
 We are committed to helping students reach their academic goals without incurring significant financial burden.
 Non-traditional students and associate degree and certificate students eligible for this tuition rate may also be eligible for an institutional McAuley Scholarship to help meet demonstrated financial need.

 Both the Office of Admissions and the Office of Student Financial Services (SFS) are available to answer your questions and discuss your financial aid options.
-A counselor can help by assisting you in filling out the FAFSA form and other paperwork required for various types of aid.
+A counselor can assist you in filling out the FAFSA and other paperwork required for various types of aid.
 Your counselor can also explain your financial aid package and determine your out-of-pocket amount.

 In order to qualify for financial aid, Mercyhurst must be included as a recipient on every student's Free Application for Federal Student Aid (FAFSA).
 Use school code 003297 to send your FAFSA report to Mercyhurst.